adraney0/CS260startup/notes.md

 - Certificate Issuer - responsible for verifying the certificate owner actually owns the domain represented by certificate

 # 9.17.24
-- <!DOCTYPE html> - tells browser you’re giving it
+- !DOCTYPE html - tells browser you’re giving it HTML
 ### HTML
 - lang = “en”  - language is english
 - HTML is building a tree (DOM - document object model)